Hydropower in New York

 located in New York City, holds the world's

 New York City's East River.
 Initiated in 2002,

-the project has completed prototype and
+the project completed prototype and

-grid.
+six-turbine demonstration phases.
 (Photo courtesy of Verdant Power)

 kinetic hydropower technology installed in New York City's East River was recently connected to the electric grid, and a proposal now under development would test the feasibility of hydrokinetic generation in the Niagara River.

 Pumped storage hydroelectricity is the largest-capacity form of grid energy storage currently available.
 Pumped-storage units located at Blenheim-Gilboa and Niagara Falls-Lewiston use inexpensive off-peak electricity to pump water to a high elevation, from which it is released to generate power during times of peak demand.
 Pumped storage facilities use more power for pumping than they generate during operation, but the electricity they produce helps to balance power grid loads and reduce the total cost of electric power.